danlee041988/somerset-window-cleaning-site/GOOGLE_ADS_SETUP.md

 ### Step 2: Environment Variables

-Add these variables to your `.env.local` file:
+Add these variables to your `.env.local` file (replace the placeholders with your live values):

 ```bash
 # Google Ads API Configuration